Areas and Courses of Study

 In addition to the curricular offerings specified below, students may arrange special reading courses with individual faculty members (see Reading Courses in the chapter Other Curricular Considerations).
 Courses on special topics of interest to a group of students may also be planned and approved for credit, to run for a period of weeks or for an entire term.

 Students are encouraged by the faculty to take courses in other schools and departments of the University.
-(See also Interdepartmental Studies, under Interdisciplinary Studies, in the chapter Other Curricular Considerations.)
+(See also Interdepartmental Studies, under Interdisciplinary Study, in the chapter Other Curricular Considerations.)
 In each case, prior consent must be received from the instructor.
 For a complete listing of the offerings, consult the bulletins of the Graduate School and the professional schools, Yale College Programs of Study, or Yale Course Search at https://courses.yale.edu.

 Courses with numbers lower than 500 are undergraduate courses.
 Additional work is normally required in undergraduate courses presented for YDS credit.
 For credit toward a Divinity degree, the student must secure the permission of the instructor and have the instructor communicate to the Divinity academic dean the graduate-level evaluative measures to which the student will be held.
 Normally, graduate-level parameters would involve an enhanced research component and/or a term paper significantly longer than the paper required of the undergraduates enrolled in the class.